 Example

 “I would use Python’s random.choice function combined with a list comprehension.
-By constructing a list where each key appears a number of times equal to its weight, we ensure that keys with higher weights have a higher probability of being selected.
+By constructing a list where each key appears a number of times equal to its weight, we ensure that keys with higher weights are more likely to be selected.
 For instance, if a key has a weight of 3, it appears three times in the list, while a key with a weight of 1 appears once.
-Using random.choice on this list then gives us the desired weighted randomness efficiently, ensuring each key is picked according to its specified weight.”
+Using random.choice on this list then efficiently gives us the desired weighted randomness, ensuring each key is picked according to its specified weight.”

 Understand their mission, values, products, and recent developments.
 Showcase your genuine interest and alignment with their vision.

-By thoroughly reviewing these key concepts and practicing our Interview Questions, you will confidently approach a wide range of interview questions.
+You will confidently approach a wide range of interview questions by thoroughly reviewing these key concepts and practicing our Interview Questions.
 Additionally, consider checking out our Top 31 SQL Interview Questions for Data Analysts.

 Practice solving case studies and real-world data analysis problems relevant to Tesla’s industry.
 This will help you demonstrate your ability to apply analytical techniques to solve business problems and make data-driven recommendations.